List of preserved BR Standard Class 9F locomotives: 92134

 92134 was built at Crewe Works in June 1957 and allocated on completion to Saltley (21A).
 On its withdrawal on 31 December 1966, it was allocated to Birkenhead (6C).
 It was sold to Woodham Brothers for scrap and moved to their scrapyard at Barry Island in June 1967.
 Rescued for preservation in December 1980, 92134 became the 116th locomotive to leave Barry after having been there for 13 years and 6 months.
 Originally it went to Steam & Sail Engineering Ltd at Brightlingsea, in Essex, together with an LMS 4-6-0.
 It was still there in 1988, fully stripped down, but ownership wrangles led to it being resold again and it then headed to the North Yorkshire Moors Railway.
 92134's restoration was mostly carried out by Crewe Heritage Centre in Crewe, but in February 2016, the loco moved to the East Lancashire Railway, before moving again in early 2018 back to the North Yorkshire Moors Railway.
 In September 2019, the locomotive was steamed for the first time in 53 years.

 Following the scrapping of sister 9F 92085 in the summer of 1980, 92134 became the last example of the 9F class to have a single chimney.
 All of the other preserved 9F's have double chimneys.

+In the summer of 2021, 92134 was used to portray a German steam locomotive in the 2023 movie Indiana Jones and the Dial of Destiny.

 92203 Black Prince

 No. 92203 was built by Swindon and delivered on 6 April 1959.
 When withdrawn in November 1967 after a working life of less than nine years, it was working the heavy iron ore trains out of Bidston Dock, Birkenhead to Shotwick Shotton steelworks, and worked the last steam-hauled ore train in November 1967.
 The locomotive was purchased straight from BR by the artist David Shepherd for £3,000 and moved to the Longmoor Military Railway.
-He named her Black Prince, a name never carried by 92203 in British Railways service.
-On closure of the LMR, 92203 moved to Eastleigh Depot and then, in 1973, to the East Somerset Railway, where it was based until 1998.
+He named it Black Prince.
+On closure of the LMR 92203 moved to Eastleigh Depot, and then in 1973 to the East Somerset Railway, where it was based until 1998.

 During this period, 92203 visited several other heritage railways and in September 1982 hauled the heaviest freight train in Britain at 2,198 tonnes, at Foster Yeoman's Tor Works.
-After being overhauled at the Gloucestershire Warwickshire Railway in 2004, she worked there until 2011.
-She then moved to the North Norfolk Railway and re-entered service there in 2014 after receiving an overhaul.
-The NNR bought her in 2015.
+After being overhauled at the Gloucestershire Warwickshire Railway in 2004, it worked there until 2011.
+It then moved to the North Norfolk Railway and re-entered service there in 2014 after receiving an overhaul.
+The NNR purchased it in 2015.
+Since 2024, the locomotive has been in storage at Bressingham Steam and Gardens.